jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 offering.
 The infostealer ecosystem is a multi\- tiered business model usually involving three or four entities:
- The developeroperator develops the malware, operates its infrastructure, and sells the malware build to multiple distributors.
+• The developer/operator develops the malware,
+operates its infrastructure, and sells the malware build to multiple distributors.
- The distributor uses the build to create infostealer payloads, deploys the infostealer in phishing or malvertising campaigns, downloads the infostealer output from the operators centralized infrastructure, and is responsible for getting customers and developing a monetization strategy, which usually includes posting the output onto online credential marketplaces.
+• The distributor uses the build to create infostealer payloads, deploys the infostealer in phishing or malvertising campaigns, downloads the infostealer output from the operator’s centralized infrastructure, and is responsible for getting customers and developing a monetization strategy, which usually includes posting the output onto online credential marketplaces.
- The credential marketplace advertises stolen credentials for purchase.
+• The credential marketplace advertises stolen credentials for purchase.
 These online forums include Russian Market, Genesis Market, and
 Industrial Spy Market.
- The customer purchases infostealer output from the distributor or credential marketplace.
+• The customer purchases infostealer output from the distributor or credential marketplace.
 The infostealer ecosystem has enabled a new group of threat actors that leverage these tools to